fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabase.md

 ```

 ### -Edition
-Specifies the edition for the new ssSDS.
+Specifies the edition for the new Azure SQL Database.
 Valid values are:

 - None